President – Carla Cooper

 School: Bert Fox Community High School

-Bio: It has been my privilege to be teaching at the secondary level for 25 years now.
+Bio: It has been my privilege to be teaching at the secondary level for over 25 years now.
 It has been a significantly rewarding career thus far, and shows no sign of letting up!
 Every year has seen new challenges, new students, many years have seen new administrators, and new curricula every once in a while.
 This is part of what keeps me invigorated and excited about each new year!
 But it is the science itself that is my pinnacle of excitement!!
 It is constantly changing, and our worldviews with it!
 Teaching students that “Good science is good questions” never gets old!
 Asking students to present evidence-based arguments to support the position that a chair is not alive, never gets old (nor does the chair!!)!
 Exploring the diversity of life (and previous life via fossils), never gets old!
 Watching the video of a probe nailing the landing on a moving comet, never gets old!
 The science that our colleagues do needs special praise and significant attention and it informs our future world!
 I am thankful every day for the chance to share that with dozens of students whom, I hope, are as motivated as I am to continue on the path of lifelong learning!

 Vice-President – Lindsay Shaw